YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * Has a 3/3*/0 loadout; her 3rd slot may be filled with a Dive Bomber (launches two planes) or a CL gun (fires twice).

 * Desc:
->The one and only carrier fully capable of defending herself, and actually contributing somewhat to the fight through her barrage.
+>One of the very few carriers fully capable of defending themselves, and actually contributing somewhat to the fight through her barrage.
 A remarkable claim to fame for her class, but somewhat let down by her poor efficiencies and poor offensive statline; fielding her in a KMS fleet is all but necessary to have her compete in battle effectiveness with light carriers.
 She *does* keep Tirpitz happy, though.